michaelchimento/STbayes/README.md

     return(p)
 }

 # plot estimated times
 p1 = plot_acq_time(asocial_fit, data_list_user, "Asocial (null) model estimates", label_null)
 p2 = plot_acq_time(full_fit, data_list_user, "Full model estimates", label_full)
 ```
 ![comparison plot](docs/compare_social_asocial.png)

-The full model describes the data much better and obtains a better (lower) WAIC score.
+The full model describes the data much better and obtains a better (lower) LOO-PSIS score.
 Estimated learning times are the point estimate (mean in this case) from posterior distribution of learning times, and since individuals learn in random orders in the asocial model according to a static rate, the average time of each learner cluster around a similar time.
 Meanwhile, including time-varying social information allows for a better prediction of when individuals have acquired the behavior.

 ### Import your own data<a name="Import-own"></a>